sara-nl/surfsara-useradmin/README.md

 Use `rspec` to run all specs

+## Rails app configuration

+### Translations (I18n)

+Manage translation strings in: `useradmin/config/locales/en.yml`.
+HTML can be used in translation keys ending with *_html.
+For example, the terms of service acceptance text can be translated with `en.invites.verify.accept_terms_of_service_html` where both the link and the text can be configured.

+### Mail template

+Mail content can be managed in the translations file under they key `en.invite_mailer.invitation.body`.
+Changes can be previewed locally at [http://localhost:3000/rails/mailers/invite_mailer/invitation](http://localhost:3000/rails/mailers/invite_mailer/invitation) when your rails server is running.

+The following variables are available for use in the mail template:

+- role: 'Group Admin' or 'Member'.
+The role the invitation is for
+- group: The name of the group the user is being invited in.

 ## Deployment

 Deployment is done with Ansible using the [Ansistrano](https://github.com/ansistrano/deploy) recipe.
 Use the following command `useradmin/deploy.sh` to: